Quantizations of conical symplectic resolutions I: local and global structure: Quantizations

 Let us collect one more fact about quantizations which will be important for us.
 If $\cQ$ is a quantization of $\fX/S$, we let $\cQ^{\op}$ be the opposite algebra of $\cQ$, thought of as a $\C[[h]]$-algebra with the action twisted by the automorphism $h\mapsto -h$; this convention is necessary to assure that $\cQ^{\op}$ again quantizes the same Poisson structure. \begin{proposition} If $P(h)\in [\omega_\fX] + h\cdot H^2_{DR}(\fX/S; \C)[[h]]$ is the period of $\cQ$, then the period of $\cQ^{\op}$ is $P(-h)$. \end{proposition} \begin{proof} A proof of this fact is given in the proof of \cite[2.3.2]{Losq}, but the result is not stated as a theorem.
 As defined in \cite[4.1]{BK04a}, the period map is the localization of a universal class $c\in H^2((\Aut D,\Der D),h\C[[h]])$ in the cohomology of the Harish-Chandra pair $(\Aut D,\Der D)$, where $D$ is the Weyl algebra.
 The existence of a particular anti-automorphism sending $h\mapsto -h$ and $c(h)\mapsto c(-h)$ given in \cite{Losq} shows that the period transforms the same way. \end{proof}

-\begin{remark} Not every symplectic variety (in the sense of Beauville \cite{Beau}) admits a symplectic resolution; for example, closures of non-Richardson nilpotent orbits do not \cite{Fu}.
+\begin{remark} In this Remark, contrary to our usage elsewhere, we will not assume {\it a priori} that the symbols $\fM$ and $\fX$ denote smooth varieties.
+Not every symplectic variety (in the sense of Beauville \cite{Beau}) admits a symplectic resolution; for example, closures of non-Richardson nilpotent orbits do not \cite{Fu}.
 On the other hand, every symplectic variety has a crepant partial resolution $\fM$ which is terminal and $\Q$-factorial; this is again a symplectic variety, since it is dominated by some resolution of $\fM_0$.
 The fact that this variety is $\Q$-factorial means that it cannot be resolved further without introducing discrepancy: a crepant partial resolution of $\fM$ would have to be isomorphic to $\fM$ in codimension 1 so their group of Weil divisors would be the same; thus an ample line bundle on the resolution would have to correspond to a Weil divisor on $\fM$, some power of which is a Cartier divisor, showing that the resolution is in fact $\fM$.